 1 of 6 indoor facilities in the country that plays host to Division I M & W lacrosse games

 Dedicated on April 23, 1988, the Loftus Center saw its first football team practice on September 30th of that season.
-Designed for use by all Notre Dame athletic teams as well as students, faculty and staff, the $6.3 million center measures 614 feet by 210 feet and stands tucked in a forested area of campus just north of Cartier Field and Moose Krause Stadium.
+Designed for use by all Notre Dame athletic teams as well as students, faculty and staff, the $6.3 million center measures 614 feet by 210 feet and stands tucked in a forested area of campus just north of what used to be Cartier Field and Moose Krause Stadium.

 The Loftus Center also shares the Haggar Fitness Center with the Guglielmino Athletics Complex, completed in the summer of 2005.
 The Haggar Fitness Center ranks as one of the most comprehensive free-weight and exercise machine facilities in the nation.
 It features a three-lane track for speed workouts, a 40-yard Prestige Turf field for team workouts and over 30 free weight areas and 40 exercise machines.

 Meyo field sees extensive use by most of Notre Dame's 26 varsity sports throughout the year.
-Early spring home lacrosse games are held in the Loftus Center along with several top indoor track meets each winter.
+Some early spring lacrosse games are held in the Loftus Center along with several top indoor track meets each winter.

 The lengthy straightaway and wide turns of the Meyo Track provides runners with optimum conditions for competition at NCAA record pace.
 The facility's Mondo track surface is respected as the best track surface in the world.
-Irish track and field head coach Joe Piane has wasted little time in making use of the outstanding track, scheduling two top-rated invitational meets during the indoor season.
-Both the Meyo Invitational and Alex Wilson Invitational attract outstanding fields each season.
+Irish track and field has wasted little time in making use of the outstanding track, scheduling two top-rated invitational meets during the indoor season.
+Both the Meyo Invitational and Notre Dame Invitational attract outstanding competition fields each season.